awslabs/aws-track-and-trace/README.md

 ### Prerequisites

+Before starting deploying this solution, you will need to have the following resources:

+* **AWS Account:** If you don't have one, go to [https://aws.amazon.com/]() and create one.

-You will need to have the following software installed in your workstation to successfully deploy this project:
+Additionally, you will need the following software installed in your workstation:

 * **AWS CLI:** You will need to install the [AWS CLI](https://aws.amazon.com/cli/) and configure your access keys to interact with your AWS account. _NOTE: You will need Python and pip installed to do this._
 * **AWS CDK:** Follow the instructions [here](https://github.com/awslabs/aws-cdk) to install the Cloud Development Kit. _NOTE: You will need to have `Node.js` and `npm` installed to do this._